charleskorn/kaml/README.md

 Pull requests and bug reports are always welcome!

-kaml uses [Batect](https://batect.dev) to simplify development environment setup:
+kaml uses Gradle for builds and testing:

-* To build the library: `./batect build`
+* To build the library: `./gradlew assemble`
-* To run the tests and static analysis tools: `./batect check`
+* To run the tests and static analysis tools: `./gradlew check`
-* To run the tests and static analysis tools continuously: `./batect continuousCheck`
+* To run the tests and static analysis tools continuously: `./gradlew --continuous check`

-Other commands are available by running `./batect --list-tasks`

 ## Reference links